Inside: Tired of driving teens everywhere? This simple solution will ensure they appreciate the time we spend behind the wheel.

 While I enjoy connecting with my teens in the minivan, it is easy for me to grab my keys without setting any boundaries on my time.

-And when I hop up and hop into my well-used ubermobile, without giving it a second thought, what am I modelling to my teens?
+And when I instantly hop up to hop into my ubermobile, without giving it a second thought, what am I modelling to my teens?

 Matthew Wilson reminds us: